 The U.S. dollar is the de facto world’s currency

 Lots of benefits flow from this.
 For example:

 - Oil is priced in dollars.
-This gives our government control over the price U.S. consumers pay for gas that customers in other countries just don’t get.
+This gives our government a control over the price U.S. consumers pay for gas that customers in other countries just don’t get.